Frequently Asked Questions

 How do I add a +1?

-For pay-what-you-want events, or if the city doesn’t require a payment online, you can add a +1 to your application at any point up until confirming your space.
-Even after you’ve confirmed, you can edit the details of your +1.
+For pay-what-you-want events, or if the city doesn’t require a payment online, you can add an additional guest to your application at any point up until confirming your space.
+Even after you've confirmed, you can edit the details of your additional guest.

-In cities with fixed price tickets you can add extra guests after purchase, up to a maximum of three people in total.
+In cities with fixed price tickets you can add extra guests after purchase, up to a maximum of six people in total depending on the maximum allowed for that show.

 What is guaranteed entry?